empirical-org/Quill-NLP-Tools-and-Datasets/README.md

 ## Grammar

 Quill has developed a grammar pipeline that labels sentences with frequent grammar errors, such as subject-verb agreement errors and plural-possessive errors.
+The goal is to give students feedback on their writing, so that they can correct grammatical errors.
 This pipeline is a combination of simple rules and a machine-learning model.
 The machine-learning model is trained on a mix of real data from students and data with synthetic grammar errors.
 This repository has the code for creating such synthetic grammar errors and preparing a training corpus for spaCy.